car251290/full-stack-React-Express-MongoDB-app-using-Docker/README.md

 ## Docker containers everywhere!
 Containerizing your app with Docker is as simple as creating a Dockerfile for each of your apps to first build an image, and then running each image to get your containers live.

+## Docker Compose
+You could run each individual container using the Dokerfiles.
+In our case we have 3 containers to manage, so we will use docker-compose instead.
+Compose is a tool for defining and running multi-container Docker applications.

 Containerize your Client
 To build our Client image you will be needing a Dockerfile.
 Let’s create one: